 Now, UHS-I cards are slower, however, they’re much more affordable to buy for the average photographer.
 Still-shooters get a lot out of UHS-I cards because they don’t need the high speeds that UHS-II cards afford.

-Class and UHS ratings
+SD Card Classes and UHS ratings

 It’s not too complicated to figure out what Class and UHS ratings are.
 Well, first, there are three main types of Speed Classes: UHS Speed Class, Speed Class, and Video Speed Class.